rishvanth-kp/its_a_scam/doc/content/10x_gex.md

 reasons) and can align to both introns and exons.
 The choice of how a alignment to the exon/intron is quantified is defined by the gene model used (specified by the `soloFeatures` parameter).
-At the most basic level, just the reads aligning to exons can be counted and reads align to introns can be ignored (as done by the default `Gene` option).
+At the most basic level, just the reads aligning to exons can be counted and reads aligning to introns can be ignored (as done by the default `Gene` option).
 However, this is too restrictive since we are expected to capture immature transcripts that could have reads aligning to introns.
 Using the `GeneFull` counts all reads toward a gene if it aligned to ether the intron of exons of a genes.
 Options, `GeneFull_ExonOverIntron` and `GeneFull_Ex50pAS` prioritize exonic reads over intronic reads.
 The details of the prioritization are described [here]( https://github.com/alexdobin/STAR/issues/1460).
 Multiple options can be specified to `soloFeatures` to get them all in a single run of STAR.

 **Dealing with reads aligned to overlapping genes (multi-mapping reads):**
-A lot of genes have overlapping regions on the genome.
-So if a read aligns to such an overlapping regions, which gene should it be counted toward?
+A lot of genes overlap on the genome.
+So if a read aligns to such an overlapping region, which gene should it be counted toward?
 The choice is controlled by the `soloMultiMappers`.
 The easiest option is to simply ignore such reads, just count the reads that align to non-overlapping gene regions (as done by